Kriya Vidya

 Siddha Kriya Method

-The more shakti, magnetic dynamism and life force we have, the more we can ignite our ideas and flourish in the world making all our achievements and desired dreams and goals possible.
+The more shakti, magnetic dynamism and life force we have, the more we can ignite our ideas and flourish and thrive in the world making all our achievements and desired goals possible.

 By reversing the ageing process, the Siddha Kriya Method brings the full flow of Swara under our personal control.
 Doing the Siddha Kriya Method, allows the full dynamism of Siva and Vasi (consciousness and energy), Sun and Moon energy, the dynamic principles governing the creation to flow through our lives.